 What is spiritual practice?

-You always thought that spirituality is not for you.
-It always connotes some mystery techniques, needing years of practice, mortification, fasting, and some incredible skills.
+You always thought that spirituality was not for you.
+It always connotes some mystery techniques, needing years of practice, mortification, fasting,

 Conscious.